The Upper Tribunal refused a homeowner's application to remove a covenant preventing building in her garden as well as to vary a limitation on access.

 Outcome

-Perhaps unsurprisingly, the Tribunal refused the application.
+Accordingly, the Tribunal refused the application.
 It determined that:

-- It had no jurisdiction to modify the easement limiting use of the access road.
+- It had no jurisdiction to modify the easement limiting use of the access road;

-The decision meant that Mrs Garton cannot proceed with implementing the planning permission to develop the two new dwellings unless she reaches a private agreement with the estate owners to alter the access rights and restrictive covenant.
+The decision means that Mrs Garton cannot proceed with implementing the planning permission to develop the two new dwellings unless she reaches a private agreement with the estate owners to alter the access rights and restrictive covenant.

 The outcome of this case highlights how restrictive covenants on new developments are strongly protected.
-Even with planning permission, applicants face an uphill battle to override such private restrictions unless they are clearly outdated or provide no real benefit to the beneficiaries of the restrictive covenant.
+Even with the benefit planning permission, applicants face an uphill battle to override such private restrictions unless they are clearly outdated or provide no real benefit to the beneficiaries of the restrictive covenant.